What is Digital Audio Workstation: Analog Audio to Digital Conversion

 Digital Audio Workstation or DAW is one of the commonly used terms in home music production environment.
 Yet some are still confused especially the beginners in music production with no electrical/sound engineering background as to what is really the meaning of Digital Audio Workstation?
 The fact is that, it’s so hard to understand what is digital audio workstation without giving the beginner; a complete information of how everything starts and end in music production.
 It’s why this lengthy post is perfect for those completely new in digital-based home recording or recording music using computers!
-I should have written this a long time ago, anyway its good that I put some importance of posting this one.
 Let’s get started..

 a.)
 Amplitude (how strong are the pressure vibrations, which is usually measured by SPL or sound pressure level using decibels).